 Officers assigned to the Patrol Division are the first to respond to a call for service from a citizen.
 Their response time from the receipt of call until they are at the caller's location varies.
 The average response time is about three minutes to a call involving a crime in progress or one involving an immediate threat to life or property.

 For calls involving an event that occurred some time ago, and there is no threat, the average response time is about 12 minutes.
-It may take longer at busy periods when the call load is high or most officers on duty are involved in a high profile incident.
+It may take longer at busy periods, when the call load is high, or when most officers on duty are involved in a high profile incident.
 Each patrol car is staffed with one officer.
 Such incidents often require two or more officers to resolve them successfully and safely.

 Do not hesitate to call if you believe the police are needed.
 Your knowledge and sense of neighborhood or business are the best guides.
 A prompt call substantially increases an officer's chances of checking on the person, situation or vehicle you find suspicious.
 When a vehicle is involved, do all you can to remember the license plate number and color of the vehicle.